-Outcomes that learners achieve as a result of the education they have received are predominantly good across the group, most provision types and Directorates.
 The College has demonstrated a strong trend of improvement, led by a focus on the quality of teaching and learning.
-Since the formation of New City College, overall achievement rates have risen and stabilised at significantly above 2021-22 national rates despite the impact of the pandemic on achievement nationally.
-In 2022-23 53% of outcomes had achievement rates of over 90%.
-These improvements over time demonstrate that the consistency of provision is improving across the group and reflect the positive impact of merger on student outcomes despite the college successively merging with weaker providers.
+Since the formation of New City College, overall achievement rates have risen and stabilised at significantly above 2022-23 national rates despite the continuing impact of the pandemic on achievement nationally.
+In 2023-24, 68% of enrolments were in Subject Sector Area (SSA) provision that had achievement rates of over 5 pp higher than GFE national rates.
+These improvements over time demonstrate that the consistency of provision is improving across the group and reflect the positive impact of merger on student outcomes despite the College successively merging with weaker providers.
 Curriculum that is weaker or requires improvement is identified quickly through critical self-assessment, and quality improvement measures are implemented to rapidly improve provision in order not to disadvantage learners.

-Retention has remained high at 91.6%, demonstrating the quality of the teaching learners receive and the effectiveness of the support mechanisms in place to ensure they continue to engage with their studies despite the lasting difficulties created by the pandemic and the cost of living crisis.
+Retention has remained high at 93.0%, demonstrating the quality of the teaching learners receive and the effectiveness of the support mechanisms in place to ensure they continue to engage with their studies.
+Achievement is at 89.3% and is above 2022-23 national rates for all types of provision, apart from a small proportion of Other regulated provision, in many cases significantly so.
+Achievement for all levels are above 2022-23 national rates and significantly so for level 2 and level 3 provision.

-Achievement is at 87.3% and is above 2021-22 national rates for most types of provision.
-It is outstanding for ESOL, Basic Skills, Diploma and GCSE English and maths qualifications and in Science, Sport, Travel and Tourism, Hair and Beauty curriculum areas.
-Achievement for A' level has dipped by 1.6 pp and is now 1.8 pp below national rates, mainly due to a decline in retention in year 1.
-Achievement for all Levels are above 2021-22 national rates.